Tuesday 28 September – Friday 1 October 2021

 Day 1 – London to Penzance

-We head out from Paddington double-headed with Mayflower and make our way westward to pick up more passengers at Reading before immersing ourselves in glorious countryside views as we travel through the counties of Berkshire and Wiltshire.
+Our trip begins from London Victoria hauled by double-headed steam with 61306 Mayflower & 45596 Bahamas.
+We will then wend westwards through Ascot to Reading where we stop to pick up more passengers before immersing ourselves in glorious countryside views as we travel through the counties of Berkshire and Wiltshire.
 Our journey takes us along the picturesque Kennet & Avon Canal with views to the White Horses before passing the pretty town of Taunton.
-From here we head to the summit at Whiteball Tunnel before descending into the Exe Valley for a short break in the Cathedral City of Exeter.
+From here we head to the summit at Whiteball Tunnel before descending into the Exe Valley for a short afternoon break in the Cathedral City of Exeter.
 Here, passengers can stretch their legs with a walk down to the Quay or wander to any of the fabulous sights Exeter has to offer from its magnificent Cathedral to its many museums and cafes.

-Our journey continues across the famous Saltash Bridge, brilliantly designed by the genius of Brunel as we snake along the corkscrew line to the Duchy of Cornwall.
-The last part of our journey takes in some spectacular views from the famous Royal Albert Bridge, Truro Cathedral from high above as we cross over the city viaduct and St Michael’s Mount nestling in the bay before we arrive in Penzance.
-From here passengers staying with Steam Dreams will be taken on the short journey to their hotels.
+We’ll have an evening break in Plymouth before resuming our journey, now diesel-hauled, across the famous Saltash Bridge, brilliantly designed by the genius of Brunel as we snake along the corkscrew line to the Duchy of Cornwall.
+After arriving in Penzance, passengers staying with Steam Dreams will be taken to their hotels.

-Day 2 – Day at leisure in Cornwall
+Days 2 & 3– At leisure in Cornwall

 Alternatively join us on an organised excursion which are likely to include the Lost Gardens of Heligan, magnificent gardens which thirty years ago were unknown and unseen; lost to the brambles of time since the outbreak of WW1.
 It was only the chance discovery of a door in the ruins that led to the restoration of this once great estate.
 Today, The Lost Gardens have been put back where they belong: in pride of place among the finest gardens in England and are definitely not to be missed.
 The Barbara Hepworth Museum & Sculpture Garden are also worthy of a visit, offering a remarkable insight into the work and outlook of one of Britain’s most important twentieth century artists.